EnvisionX/mincer/README.md

 * empty incoming files are not processed and are immediately removed and callback is not started;
-* incoming files without read permissions are immediately moved to the FAILED_DIR and callback is not started.
+* incoming files without read permissions are immediately moved to the FAILED_DIR and callback is not started;
+* all configuration options except ROOT_DIR, FILENAME_REGEXP and
+ INCOMING_DIR can be safely changed in runtime without any additional efforts;
+* if you want to change ROOT_DIR/FILENAME_REGEXP/INCOMING_DIR, you must stop running mincer instance first, then change the variables and then start mincer again.

+Examine ``mincer.conf.example`` for further information about available configuration options.